HITS-AIN/GPCC.jl/README.md

 plot(candidatedelays,vec(sum(posterior,dims=1)))
 ```

-We should obtain a joint posterior and marginal posteriors like the ones plotted below:
+We should obtain a joint posterior and marginal posteriors similar to the ones plotted below:

 <p align="center">
   <img src=2Dposterior.png alt="2Dposterior">